-Ignite Myanmar began with the simple goal of supporting evangelistic missionaries in Myanmar.
+Ignite Myanmar ("IM") exists to show the love of Christ to those in Myanmar by sharing the Gospel, rescuing and bringing hope to orphans, and giving new identity to the lost.
+IM began with the simple goal of supporting evangelistic missionaries in Myanmar.
 We strive to provide for the basic needs of each missionary we support: housing, food, clothing and basic supplies to conduct ministry.
 The missionaries we support focus their attention on neighborhood evangelism, youth evangelism, missionary training and providing for the needs (both spiritual and material) of orphans.
-We currently support 55 missionaries and 45 orphans, and have made it possible for 800+ weekly attenders to hear about Christ on an annual budget of $140,000.
-We have also trained 70 potential missionaries and are hoping to raise enough support to enable all of them to work as full-time missionaries.
-Our goal is to show the love of Christ to those in Myanmar by sharing the Gospel, rescuing and bringing hope to orphans, and giving new identity to the youth.
+We currently support 57 missionaries and 58 orphans, and have made it possible for 900+ weekly attenders to hear about Christ on an annual budget of $140,000.
 We seek to serve those who have not yet put their faith in Jesus Christ primarily through missionary evangelism and providing the financial ability for our missionaries to meet the needs of those they are reaching out to with the Gospel.

 For the last several decades, refugees have been arriving in the United States in large numbers from Myanmar.
 Among the refugees, there existed a number of pastors and missionaries (often Chin) that the Myanmar government had identified as a threat and had sought to either arrest or eliminate.
 One such evangelist, Ezekiel “Pum” Thang, arrived in Denver in 2012 and took a job pastoring a predominantly Chin refugee church in Aurora, CO.